The 30 Percent Rule for Home Renovations

 High-ROI Renovations to Prioritize (2025 Cost vs. Value Report):

 Notice a pattern?
 The highest returns often come from projects that improve curb appeal or update high-traffic areas without massive structural changes.
+These are the kinds of projects that fit comfortably within a 30% budget and still leave room for other improvements.

 Low-ROI Renovations to Reconsider: